 Engineering notes are not applicable to this project.

 Recorders are not required.
+Provided, as is the case with most systems, that the data which has traditionally been recorded on a "circle chart" is logged via a computer-based logging system (typically referred to as SCADA, although the VA does not allow any "C" (control) via the remote logging system.)

 This is a typical panel.
 Other panel designs that still meet the requirements in 23 09 11 are allowable.